AnhPham/Simple-Screen-Manager-for-Unity-aka-SS/README.md

 Show a loading UI while loading a Scene.

 From Menu, SS / Screen Generator, create a Screen named SceneLoading.
-Use *ScreenManager.asyncOperation.progress* to get progress of scene loading, like below example
+Use *Core.asyncOperation.progress* to get progress of scene loading, like below example

 ```cs
 public class SceneLoadingController : MonoBehaviour